tbrasington/rename-layers-based-on-textstyle/README.md

 ## Why?

 When developers are picking through tools like InVision and Zeplin they can't easily sync up the style reference to your design system.
-They only get the attributes of the font.
-This tool means that they can easily see form the generated class names or layer what the style is.
+They only get the attributes of the font like size or letter spacing.
+This tool allows them to see the style name and reference it with their codebase.

 ## Installation